Skyscanner/backpack-android/docs/compose/FieldSet/README.md

 FieldSet is a component which wraps its content (user input or form element) and adds optional title, description and error labels around it depending on the field status.

-The statuses available is Default, Disabled, Error and Validated.
+The statuses available are Default, Disabled, Error and Validated.
 The statuses automatically dispatched to the child element (if the children support it).

 Example of a FieldSet with Validated status: